 Users of Windows 7 and later don't need to do anything.
 The Microsoft antivirus software, called Microsoft Security Essentials in Windows 7 and Windows Defender in Windows 8.1 and 10, will automatically update itself.

 However, anyone using Microsoft Security Essentials in Windows XP or Windows Vista should immediately switch to another antivirus provider, as Microsoft no longer supplies security patches to those operating systems.
+You might want to check out our recommendations for the best antivirus software.

 That, in turn, could let remote attackers crash, or even take command of, Windows Defender or Microsoft Security Essentials, leaving undefended a system that relied upon either program as its primary antivirus software.
 Users who used third-party antivirus software would not be affected.